tablelandnetwork/docs/docs/local-tableland/README.md

 ## Nonce too high errors

 If, for some reason, "nonce" errors do occur, such as the "Nonce too high" warning, which might look like the snippet below.
-Basically, if you were interacting with a local node, the nonce gets tracked for each on-chain action.
+Basically, if you were interacting with a local node, the nonce gets tracked for each onchain action.
 When you stop the node, that history is maintained such that a new node session is using old nonce tracking.
 The new node session wants the nonce to start at `0`, but old history says the nonce starts at some other number.

 ```json
 MetaMask - RPC Error: [ethjs-query] while formatting outputs from RPC '